itu-p1203/itu-p1203/README.md

 1. Include the link to this repository
 2. Cite the following publication:

-        @inproceedings{Raake2017a,
+        @inproceedings{Raake2017,
         address = {Erfurt},
-        author = {Raake, Alexander and Garcia, Marie-Neige and Robitza, Werner and List, Peter and Goring, Steve and Feiten, Bernhard}, booktitle = {2017 Ninth International Conference on Quality of Multimedia Experience (QoMEX)}, doi = {10.1109/QoMEX.2017.7965631},
+        author = {Raake, Alexander and Garcia, Marie-Neige and Robitza, Werner and List, Peter and Göring, Steve and Feiten, Bernhard}, booktitle = {2017 Ninth International Conference on Quality of Multimedia Experience (QoMEX)}, doi = {10.1109/QoMEX.2017.7965631},
         isbn = {978-1-5386-4024-1},